abdlrahman-l/atask/README.md

 1. **Add env:**

+   - Create .env file
-   use your API Github access_token and add it to the GITHUB_ACCESS_TOKEN env variable
+   - use your API Github access_token and add it to the GITHUB_ACCESS_TOKEN env variable

 2. **Install dependencies:**